-The Town of Taos is seeking qualified applicants for the following full-time position which includes an excellent benefit package; 100% major medical premium paid for employee with a choice of State of New Mexico Blue Cross Blue Shield, Lovelace or Presbyterian, State of New Mexico Public Employee Retirement Association (PERA) Retirement, personal leave and holiday pay, employee development and training programs and much more!
+The Town of Taos is seeking qualified applicants for the following full-time position which includes an excellent benefit package; 100% major medical premium paid for employee with a choice of State of New Mexico Blue Cross Blue Shield, Lovelace or Presbyterian, State of New Mexico PERA Retirement, personal leave and holiday pay, employee development and training programs and much more!

 Closing Date: Opened until filled

 Performs managerial and professional duties as required to carry out the efficient and effective litigation of civil or criminal cases and the ongoing legal processes of town government.
 Serves as the lead town legal advisor in all civil and criminal matters. ***Note: This position is an at will appointment by the Mayor and Town Council and the minimum qualifications can be discretionary.

 Works under the general supervision of the Town Manager and/or Assistant Town Manager.
 The Mayor, as Chief Executive Officer for the Town of Taos also directs and supervises the Town Attorney as required.